IBM-Bluemix-Docs/mass-data-migration/checklistRJ45andSFP.md

 -	2 CAT6A cables in lower-left pouch

--	1 SFP CBL-NTWK-0456 in bottom-left pouch
+-	1 SFP CBL-NTWK-0456 in lower-left pouch

-- 1 x Arista Optic SFP-1G-T in top-left pouch
+- 1 x Arista Optic SFP-1G-T in upper-left pouch

 -	Device fuses in upper-right pouch